S'il suffisait d'aimer (song)

-"S'il suffisait d'aimer" (meaning "if only love could be enough") is a song by Canadian singer Celine Dion from her sixteenth studio album, S'il suffisait d'aimer (1998).
+"S'il suffisait d'aimer" (lit.
+'If only love could be enough') is a song by Canadian singer Celine Dion from her sixteenth studio album, S'il suffisait d'aimer (1998).
 It was written by Jean-Jacques Goldman and produced by Goldman and Erick Benzi.
 The song was released as the album's second single on 23 November 1998.
-It peaked within the top 10 of France, Quebec and Belgium Wallonia music charts and was certified Gold in France and Belgium.
+It reached the top 10 in France, Quebec, and Belgium's Wallonia, and was certified gold in France and Belgium.

 Background and release

 After D'eux became the best-selling French-language album of all time, Dion reunited with Jean-Jacques Goldman to record another album together.
 S'il suffisait d'aimer was recorded between September 1997 and July 1998, and produced by Goldman and Erick Benzi.
-The title track "S'il suffisait d'aimer", written by Goldman, was chosen as the second single.
-Commercially, it was released on 23 November 1998 in France and 7 December 1998 in Belgium.
-The song became the most successful from the album and Dion often performed it during her concerts.
+The title track, written by Goldman, was issued as the second single.
+It was released commercially on 23 November 1998 in France and 7 December 1998 in Belgium.
+The song became the album's most successful single, and Dion performed it regularly during her concerts.
 In 2005, "S'il suffisait d'aimer" was included on her greatest hits album, On ne change pas.

 Commercial performance

-In Quebec, "S'il suffisait d'aimer" entered the chart on 7 November 1998, peaked at number five and spent 42 weeks on it.
-In Europe, the single reached numbers four in France, six in Belgium Wallonia, 72 in Belgium Flanders, and as a result number 19 on the European Hot 100 Singles chart.
-It was certified Gold in France and Belgium.
+In Quebec, "S'il suffisait d'aimer" entered the chart on 7 November 1998, peaked at number five, and spent 42 weeks on it.
+In Europe, the single reached number four in France, number six in Belgium's Wallonia, number 72 in Belgium's Flanders, and number 19 on the European Hot 100 Singles chart.
+It was certified gold in France, Belgium, and Canada.